-- Enhancing PrEP/TasP uptake in priority populations - Uncovering factors that can increase HIV testing - Understanding and developing tools to address HIV vaccine hesitancy; - Communicating about HIV cure research priorities and methods; - Assessing the need and design for low barrier care models; - Increasing capacity for community engagement and related projects; - Providing training to researchers to liaise between the community and the research community; - Simplifying complex scholarly articles for broader public comprehension; - Organizing workshops that equip individuals with essential research skills; - Understanding facilitators/barriers to medication adherence; - Strengthening patient-provider relationships to increase health outcomes; - Evaluating programs to determine their effectiveness and impact; - Disseminating research findings or updates from recent conferences; - Creating community-friendly research materials or social media platforms; - Executing community surveys, focus groups, or qualitative interviews to gather first-hand data; - Innovating with new technologies, for instance, developing applications or chatbots to facilitate research processes; - Hosting research-related events with community, policy makers, health agencies and researchers; - Authoring conference abstracts submitted and presented, or manuscripts submitted and presented.
+- Enhancing PrEP/TasP uptake: - Uncovering factors that can increase HIV testing; - Communicating about HIV cure research priorities and methods; - Assessing the need and design for low-barrier care models; - Increasing capacity for community engagement and related projects; - Providing training to researchers to liaise between the community and the research community; - Simplifying complex scholarly articles for broader public comprehension; - Organizing workshops that equip individuals with essential research skills; - Understanding facilitators/barriers to medication adherence; - Strengthening patient-provider relationships to increase health outcomes; - Evaluating programs to determine their effectiveness and impact: - Disseminating research findings or updates from recent conferences; - Creating community-friendly research materials or social media platforms; - Executing community surveys, focus groups, or qualitative interviews to gather first-hand data: - Innovating with new technologies, for instance, developing applications or chatbots to facilitate research processes; - Hosting research-related events with community, policy makers, health agencies and researchers; - Authoring conference abstracts submitted and presented, or manuscripts submitted and presented.

-Nontraditional research projects hold significant promise for redressing imbalances within the realms of equity-be it racial, gender, or socioeconomic-and representation in HIV investigation.
-These innovative approaches serve as powerful tools to mitigate HIV disparities observed in healthcare, medicine, and public health.
-By broadening the spectrum of researchers and engaging diverse communities, nontraditional research projects not only may enrich the field of HIV research but also may amplify its relevance and reach.
+Nontraditional research projects hold significant promise for HIV investigation.
+These innovative approaches serve as powerful tools to affect HIV outcomes observed in healthcare, medicine, and public health.
+By broadening the spectrum of researchers and engaging communities affected by HIV, nontraditional research projects not only may enrich the field of HIV research but also may amplify its relevance and reach.